adon-cloudcannon/landing-page-test/src/collections/ssg-pages/gatsby.md

         - _bookshop_name: simple/text-block
           content:
             text_markdown: >-
-              With CloudCannon as your Gatsby CMS, your whole team can collaborate to create amazing websites.
+              Develop faster, edit easier, and publish confidently with CloudCannon as your Gatsby CMS.
+Your whole team can collaborate to create incredibly fast static sites on an intuitive visual editor with the best CMS for Gatsby.
           styles:
             desktop:
               text_alignment: